Oxybenzone: Safety

-U.S. FDA designation 2021

-In 2021 the U.S. FDA changed their classification of oxybenzone and no longer regard it as GRASE, Generally Recognised As Safe and Effective due to the lack of data to support its safety despite it being the most common UV petrochemical filter and being used in sunscreens since the 1980s.

 In vivo studies

-The incidence of oxybenzone causing photoallergy is extremely uncommon, however, oxybenzone has been associated with rare allergic reactions triggered by sun exposure.
+The incidence of oxybenzone causing skin eruptions is extremely uncommon, however, oxybenzone has been associated with rare allergic reactions triggered by sun exposure.
 In a study of 82 patients with photoallergic contact dermatitis, just over one quarter showed photoallergic reactions to oxybenzone.
-Evidence points to Oxybenzone having contact allergen effects.
+Evidence points to oxybenzone having contact allergen effects.
 Oxybenzone is allegedly the most common allergen found in sunscreens.

 In a 2008 study of participants ages 6 and up, oxybenzone was detected in 96.8% of urine samples.
 Humans can absorb anywhere from 0.4% to 8.7% of oxybenzone after one topical application of sunscreen, as measured in urine excretions.
 This number can increase after multiple applications over the same period of time.
-Oxybenzone is particularly penetrative because it is the most lipophilic of the three most common UV filters.
+Because oxybenzone is the least lipophilic of the three most common UV filters, it is the least likely to end up trapped in the stratum corneum and the most likely to be absorbed and metabolized.

 When applied topically, UV filters, such as oxybenzone, are absorbed through the skin, metabolized, and excreted primarily through the urine.
 The method of biotransformation, the process by which a foreign compound is chemically transformed to form a metabolite, was determined by Okereke and colleagues through oral and dermal administration of oxybenzone to rats.
 The scientists analyzed blood, urine, feces, and tissue samples and found three metabolites: 2,4-dihydroxybenzophenone (DHB), 2,2-dihydroxy-4-methoxybenzophenone (DHMB) and 2,3,4-trihydroxybenzophenone (THB).
 To form DHB the methoxy functional group undergoes O-dealkylation; to form THB the same ring is hydroxylated.
 Ring B in oxybenzone is hydroxylated to form DHMB.

 A study done in 2004 measured the levels of oxybenzone and its metabolites in urine.
 After topical application to human volunteers, results revealed that up to 1% of the applied dose was found in the urine.
 The major metabolite detected was DHB and very small amounts of THB were found.
 By utilizing the Ames test in Salmonella typhimurium strains, DHB was determined to be nonmutagenic.
 In 2019, the U.S. Food and Drug Administration (FDA) noted in their recommendations for future study that, "While research indicates that some topical drugs can be absorbed into the body through the skin, this does not mean these drugs are unsafe."
-Despite Oxybenzone being a found in some plants it is considered highly toxic.
+Oxybenzone can also occur as a natural product.

 Environmental effects

-Studies and governmental agencies link oxybenzone exposure to mortality in developing coral, coral bleaching, and genetic damage to coral and marine life.
-Widespread studies have led to the ban of oxybenzone-containing sunscreen in many areas such as Palau, Hawaii, nature reserves in Mexico, Bonaire, the Marshall Islands, the United States Virgin Islands, Thailand's marine natural parks, the Northern Mariana Islands, and Aruba.
+Studies have shown possible links between oxybenzone exposure and mortality in coral larvae, coral bleaching, and to genetic damage in marine invertebrates.
+However, some of these studies have been criticised for not having control groups or representing real-world conditions.
+Nevertheless, these have led to the ban of oxybenzone-containing sunscreen in many areas such as Palau, Hawaii, nature reserves in Mexico, Bonaire, the Marshall Islands, the United States Virgin Islands, Thailand's marine natural parks, the Northern Mariana Islands, and Aruba.